Ulupi

-Ulupi (Ulūpī), also known as Uluchi and Ulupika, is a character the Hindu epic Mahabharata.
-She is a Naga princess, the daughter of the king Kauravya, and is among the four wives of Arjuna.
+Ulupi (Ulūpī), also known as Uluchi and Ulupika, is a Naga princess mentioned in the Hindu epic Mahabharata.
+Ulupi is the daughter of the king Kauravya, and is the second wife of Arjuna.
 She also finds a mention in the Vishnu Purana and the Bhagavata Purana.

 Ulupi is said to have met and married Arjuna when he was in exile, and with whom she bore his son Iravan.
-She played a major part in the upbringing of Babruvahana, Arjuna's son with Chitrangada.
-She is also credited with redeeming Arjuna from the curse of the Vasus by restoring his life after he was slain in a battle by Babruvahana.
+She is also credited with redeeming Arjuna from the curse of the Vasus by restoring his life after he was slain in a battle by his son, Babhruvahana.

 Etymology and form

 Little is said about Ulupi in the Mahabharata.
 Ulupi is known by numerous names in the Mahabharata—Bhujagātmajā, Bhujagendrakanyakā, Bhujagottamā Kauravī, Kauravyaduhitā, Kauravyakulanandinī, Pannaganandinī, Pannagasutā, Pannagātmajā, Pannageśvarakanyā, Pannagī, and Uragātmajā.

 Ulupi is described as a mythical form of a Nāgakanyā (Nāga princess), half-maiden and half-serpent.
+Wm.
 Michael Mott in his Caverns, Cauldrons, and Concealed Creatures described Ulupi as "partly reptilian" – the portion below the waist resembles that of a snake or a crocodile.

 Early life

 Ulupi was the daughter of the Naga King Kauravya.
 Her father ruled the underwater kingdom of serpents in the Ganga river.
 She was a well-trained warrior.
+While Ulupi’s introduction in the epic does not mention it, it is later revealed during the Kurukshetra war that she had a previous husband before meeting Arjuna, who died fighting Suparna, leaving her widowed and childless.

 Marriage with Arjuna

 Arjuna, the third Pandava brother, was exiled from Indraprastha, the capital city of the kingdom, to go on a twelve-year pilgrimage as a penance for violating the terms of his marriage to Draupadi, the brothers' common wife.
 Accompanied by Brahmins, Arjuna went to the north eastern region of present-day India.

 One day, when Arjuna was bathing in the Ganga river to perform his rituals, the Naga princess Ulupi, grasps him and pulls him into the river.
 She holds him with her hands and forces him to travel under her will.
 They finally end up in an underwater kingdom, the abode of Kauravya.
 Arjuna comes across a sacrificial fire there and offers his rites to the fire.
 Agni is pleased with Arjuna's unhesitating offering of oblations.

 Still smiling, Arjuna enquires Ulupi about her background, to which she responds thus:

 Arjuna, however, declines her proposal citing his celibacy on his pilgrimage.
 Ulupi argues that his celibacy is limited only to Draupadi, Arjuna's first wife.
 Convinced by her argument, Arjuna marries her, spending the night in the mansion of the Naga and rose with the sun in the morning.
 Later, a son named Iravan was born to them.
 Pleased by Arjuna, Ulupi grants him a boon that every amphibious creature shall, without doubt, be capable of being vanquished by him.

+Ulupi loses her son Iravan in the Kurukshetra War, where he is slain fighting on his father's side.